giprocida/secret-fetch-from-Debezium/README.md

 **Create the pod**

-Create a pod named `debug-pod` that uses the gprocida6g/objects-printer:1.0 image and is set to be created in the `debezium-example` namespace:
+Create a pod named `debug-pod` that uses the gprocida6g/printer:1.0 image and is set to be created in the `debezium-example` namespace:

 ```
 kubectl run debug-pod \
-  --image=gprocida6g/objects-printer:1.0 \
+  --image=gprocida6g/printer:1.0 \
-  --namespace=kafka \
+  --namespace=debezium-example \
   --dry-run=client -o yaml > printer.yaml
 ```